 Mike Duerksen became Generation Rising’s first Director of Operations in 2012, at first only working 15 hours per week while the organization grew.
 He previously led communications and marketing for Siloam Mission in downtown Winnipeg, and worked for Global Aid Network in Germany.
 Having grown up in Paraguay, Mike has experienced first-hand the tremendous opportunity that a quality education can offer.
-He has a BA in communications from Canadian Mennonite University and is pursuing a Masters in business administration.
+He has an MBA in sustainability and a BA in communications from Canadian Mennonite University.

 Tom Friesen retired from the U.S. Department of Housing and Urban Development where he served as Director of the Montana State Office.
 His prior work experiences include college teaching, working with faith-based nonprofit corporations in Denver and South America, and in management of public housing.
 Since retirement he has consulted for nonprofit corporations in Denver and Guatemala and also spent a year with AmeriCorp (domestic Peace Corp).
 Volunteer activities include mentoring persons seeking U.S. citizenship and working at a nonprofit bike shop.
 He has degrees in Sociology and Religion with some study in business management.

 Serving as the founding principal of the PROED School in Asuncion, Paraguay, Dr. Gerson Cabral helps with curricula development and leadership training at Generation Rising’s partner schools in Paraguay.
 A veteran educator with more than 20 years of experience and a doctorate in education, Gerson trains principals and teachers in how to implement Christian values into a comprehensive education.
 He advises principals and teachers in how to encourage participation of parents and students in the organization and development of the school.
 As well, Gerson acts as the liaison between Generation Rising’s partnering schools and the Government Department of Education in Paraguay.

 Board of Directors